Followers

 French and Indian War

-Ensign St. Clair served under famed General Jeffrey Amherst, helping with the capture of the massive French fortress at Louisburg in July 1758.
-The following spring, he was promoted to lieutenant and served under General James Wolfe at Quebec and during the fighting on the Plains of Abraham, the war's decisive battle.
+Ensign St. Clair served under the renowned General Jeffrey Amherst, assisting in the capture of the massive French fortress at Louisburg in July 1758.
+The following spring, he was promoted to lieutenant and served under General James Wolfe at Quebec and during the fighting on the Plains of Abraham, the decisive battle of the war.
 Lieutenant St. Clair was mentioned in the dispatches for his heroism when he seized the regimental colors from a fallen soldier and carried them to victory.
-No piker in the courage department.
+No amateur when it comes to courage.

 Fall of Louisburg